 You can modify certain properties of an ExpressRoute circuit without impacting connectivity.
 You can modify the bandwidth, SKU, billing model and allow classic operations on the Configuration page.
 For information on limits and limitations, see the ExpressRoute FAQ.

-You can perform the following tasks with no downtime:
+You can do the following tasks with no downtime:

-Increase the bandwidth of your ExpressRoute circuit, provided there is capacity available on the port.
+Increase the bandwidth of your ExpressRoute circuit, provided there's capacity available on the port.

 Downgrading the bandwidth of a circuit is not supported.